 Buenos Aires Cruises

-French and Italian-style palaces grace the Avenida de Mayo, while other attractions include the Teatro Colón, a grand opera house with nearly 2,500 seats, and the modern MALBA museum, which exhibits Latin American art.[ReadMoreMob] The city’s complexity is exemplified by the diverse architecture, unique urban landscape and boulevards lined with cafes, shops and galleries.
+French and Italian-style palaces grace the Avenida de Mayo, while other attractions include the Teatro Colón opera house, and the modern MALBA museum, which exhibits Latin American art.[ReadMoreMob] The city’s complexity is exemplified by the diverse architecture, unique urban landscape and boulevards lined with cafes, shops and galleries.